PlasmaPy/PlasmaPy/README.md

 Our weekly informal [office hours] are an opportunity to chat with active members of the PlasmaPy community about topics related to Python and plasma science.
 If you'd like to learn more about PlasmaPy, our office hours are one of the best places to start.
-As of January 2023, our office hours are on Thursdays at 2 pm Eastern.
+As of October 2023, our office hours are on most Thursdays at 2 pm Eastern.
 Please feel free to come by!

 ### Community meetings

 PlasmaPy's weekly [community meetings] are a place to talk about code development.
 If you have an idea for a new feature or would like to make a code contribution, community meetings are a good place to go to.
-As of January 2023, community meetings are on Tuesdays at 2 pm Eastern.
+As of October 2023, our community meetings are on most Tuesdays at 2 pm Eastern.

 ### Project meetings

 PlasmaPy's weekly project meetings are a place to discuss education, outreach, and project coordination.
 Topics might range from creating educational notebooks to organizing community events.
-As of January 2023, project meetings are held on Wednesdays at 3 pm Eastern.
+As of October 2023, project meetings are held on most Wednesdays at 3 pm Eastern.

 ### Working group meetings